Strangeways Prison riot: Disturbance in the chapel

 Prison officers had advance warning that an incident would occur in the chapel on 1 April, and security was increased.
 Extra prison officers were used to escort prisoners to the service, and fourteen officers were inside the chapel supervising the service instead of the usual total of eight.
 An additional seven officers were also stationed in the vestry outside the chapel.
 The service was attended by 309 prisoners which was about the usual attendance, but all Rule 43(a) prisoners were prevented from attending as a precautionary measure.
 A senior prison officer believed the prisoners would attempt another sit-down protest with the possibility of hostage-taking, and instructed staff to evacuate the chapel if trouble began.
-At approximately 11:00am, a visiting Anglican minister had just delivered the sermon and the prison chaplain, Reverend Noel Proctor, stood to thank the minister when prisoner Paul Taylor took the microphone from him and addressed the congregation.
-Reverend Proctor was recording the service for distribution to a prayer group, and the subsequent events were recorded:
+At approximately 11:00 am, a visiting Anglican minister had just delivered the sermon and the prison chaplain, the Reverend Noel Proctor, stood to thank the minister when prisoner Paul Taylor took the microphone from him and addressed the congregation.
+Proctor was recording the service for distribution to a prayer group, and the subsequent events were recorded:

-Noel Proctor: After that remarkable message that has...
+Noel Proctor: After that remarkable message, that has...

 Paul Taylor: I would like to say, right, that this man has just talked about blessing of the heart and a hardened heart can be delivered.
-No it cannot, not with resentment, anger and bitterness and hatred being instilled in people.
+No, it cannot, not with resentment, anger and bitterness and hatred being instilled in people.